Hugh1996/Staffies4U-PP1/README.md

 - ### Main Image

-  - The main image is the first thing a user sees and is situated below the navigation.
-It depicts a Staffordshire Terrier to let to reinforce that the page is for this breed.
+  - The main image is one of the first things a user sees and is situated below the navigation.
+It depicts a Staffordshire Terrier to reinforce that the page is for this breed.

   - The contrast of the outdoor image on the terracotta background immediately catches the users attention.